ASTM D5276 Test Method for Drop Test of Loaded Containers by Free Fall

 According to ASTM.org, “Significance and Use

-4.2 This test method is particularly suitable for containers that are normally handled manually during some part of their distribution cycle.
-Containers of such bulk or mass that they cannot be handled manually may be tested more satisfactorily in accordance with Test Method D880, Test Methods D6055, Test Methods D6179, or Test Methods D4003.
-See Practice D4169 for additional guidance.
+4.2 This test method is particularly suitable for containers that are normally managed manually during some part of their distribution cycle.
+Containers of such bulk or mass that they cannot be managed manually may be evaluated more satisfactorily following Test Method D880, Test Methods D6055, Test Methods D6179, or Test Methods D4003.
+See Practice D4169 for added guidance.

 1.1 This test method covers procedures for the drop testing of loaded boxes, cylindrical containers, and bags and sacks by the free-fall method.